kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemimods.md

 The `pvname` that appears in the next sections in the function prototypes has to be a valid pseudo-variable name for Kamailio native configuration file (for example `$ru`, `$var(x)`, `$shv(z)`, ...).

+Note: functions exported by Kamailio's `pv` module are in `KSR.pvx` package.

 `KSR.x` submodule provides special functions that need custom code per interpreter.

 The functions exported by these modules are listed in the next sections.